hrvthzslt/personal-site/content/posts/power-management-adventures-on-the-linux-desktop/index.md

 draft: false
 ---

 If you are a normal, well-balanced person, you probably install a distro with a desktop environment, and when you want to change your power settings, you just search for the menu and do it.
-In my world, this is not how things are done—sorry.
+In my world, this is not how things are done, sorry.

 I have already documented [what I lost when I switched to a **window manager**](/posts/the-many-lessons-of-building-dwm/) and [how I created a new status bar with **dwmblocks**](/posts/replace-slstatus-with-dwmblocks-while-contemplating-performance/).
 Now, the time has come to implement a power management feature.